 “Data Protection Requirements” means the GDPR, Local EU/EEA Data Protection Laws, and any applicable laws, regulations, and other legal requirements relating to (a) privacy and data security; and (b) the use, collection, retention, storage, security, disclosure, transfer, disposal, and other processing of any Personal Data.

-“Diagnostic Data” means data collected or obtained by Microsoft from software that is locally installed by Customer in connection with the Online Service.
-Diagnostic Data may also be referred to as telemetry.
-Diagnostic Data does not include Customer Data, Service Generated Data, or Professional Services Data.

-“DPA Terms” means the terms in the DPA and any Online Service-specific terms in the Use Rights that specifically supplement or modify the privacy and security terms in the DPA for a specific Online Service (or feature of an Online Service).
-In the event of any conflict or inconsistency between the DPA and such Online Service-specific terms, the Online Service-specific terms shall prevail as to the applicable Online Service (or feature of that Online Service).
+“DPA Terms” means the terms in the DPA and any Product-specific terms in the Product Terms that specifically supplement or modify the privacy and security terms in the DPA for a specific Product (or feature of a Product).
+In the event of any conflict or inconsistency between the DPA and such Product-specific terms, the Product-specific terms shall prevail as to the applicable Product (or feature of that Product).

-“GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
+“GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation).

 “Local EU/EEA Data Protection Laws” means any subordinate legislation and regulation implementing the GDPR.